octo-technology/OpenTezos/docs/michelson/instructions.md

     where f / a : []  =>  r : []
 ```

-Here is an example of smart contract that defines a function with the `LAMBDA` instruction and executes the function with the `EXEC` instruction.
+Here is an example of a smart contract that defines a function with the `LAMBDA` instruction and executes the function with the `EXEC` instruction.

 ```js
 parameter int ;